 Warehouse Storage Commodity Classification

 The first step in figuring out your warehouse's sprinkler design is determining the commodity classification of what is being stored.
-Commodities can be classified between Class I-IV or Plastics A, B, or C. Plastics have a separate classification due to the high temperatures and speeds at which they burn.
-Classifying a commodity incorrectly is a very expensive mistake that can lead to an ineffective sprinkler system that will not be able to control a fire.
+Commodities can be classified between Class I-IV, or Plastics A, B, or C. Plastics have a separate classification due to the high temperatures and speeds at which they burn.
+Classifying a commodity incorrectly is a very expensive mistake that can lead to an ineffective sprinkler system that cannot control a fire.

 The following questions are an important starting point in understanding your commodity classification: